 The Grill or the Smoker

 So you know I have both grills and smokers.
-From little take to the beach ones and I need three people just to move it ones.
-What I have found beside size and weight that each one has its own unique strengths and weaknesses.
+From little take to the beach ones and I need three people just to move it.
+What I have found besides size and weight that each one has its own unique strengths and weaknesses.

 For steaks, chops, skewers, and seafood I prefer the grill.
 These meats are usually tender (no slow cooking needed) and can cook fast at higher temperatures.
 You are also cooking with direct radiant heat.
 A steak is a good example of meat that is cooked best using a grill for it is cooked well on the outside (you want the char) but needs to be less cooked in the inside (you want it medium).
 Ahi tuna is also another meat that you want the inside less cooked than the outside.

 Now, this is not the same for poultry.
 There you want the meat to be cooked the same all the way through.

 If you start with a grill you can buy a decent charcoal or gas grill for around $200 and that will let you feed the family.
 If you are going to feed the neighborhood or entertain all your friends you need to look at something not just bigger but also better.
 Better grills do a better job of evenly heating the food and allow you to visit more with family and guests and not have to be constantly watching that you do not burn down the house.

 Now on to the smoker.
 This might be the most misunderstood outdoor kitchen device.
 Most people will say I don’t want a smoker cause I don’t want all my food tasting like smoke.
 Well, there are electric smokers that unless you add wood don’t produce any smoke but can still cook food.
 A smoker is really just an indirect heat oven.
 There is no direct radiant heat like a grill.
 Like an oven, the air is heated and then moved around to heat the food from all sides.
 Many wood pellet smokers actually cook like a convection oven for they use a fan to help burn the pellets but also distribute the heated air all through the cooker.